Most cases of cancer of the ovary (ovarian cancer) develop in older women

 What are the symptoms of epithelial ovarian cancer?

-- Constant pain or a feeling of pressure in the pelvic area (lower abdomen).
+- Constant pain or a feeling of pressure in the pelvic area (lower part of the tummy or abdomen).

-- Bloating in the abdomen that does not go away (not bloating that comes and goes).
+- Bloating in the tummy (abdomen) that does not go away (rather than bloating that comes and goes).
 There may also be an actual increase in size of your abdomen.

 Other symptoms that may develop include: